carbon-language/carbon-lang/flang/documentation/parsing.md

 Source Provenance
 -----------------
-The prescanner constructs a chronicle of every file that is read by the parser, viz. the original source file and all that it directly or indirectly includes.
+The prescanner constructs a chronicle of every file that is read by the parser, viz. the original source file and all others that it directly or indirectly includes.
 One copy of the content of each of these files is mapped or read into the address space of the parser.
 Memory mapping is used initially, but files with DOS line breaks or